7 Tips to Prevent Sexual Harassment in the Workplace

 6. Make Sure Standards Are Clear Outside of Work Hours

-It’s easy to set standards inside of work hours, but it’s important to make sure they don’t slip outside either.
+Setting standards inside work hours is easy, but it’s important to ensure they don’t slip outside.

 In the modern age, it’s commonplace for employees to keep in touch through social media, nights out for drinks and dinner, and anything else.
-As a company, it might be wise to make sure you have some policies in place for such things.
+It might be wise to ensure you have some policies for such things as a company.

-It’s very hard to act on something that happens outside of work hours and it’s often not wise to monitor your employees — they need a work-life balance, after all.
-Still, you should ensure that even when socializing outside of work hours, everyone behaves appropriately.
+It’s very hard to act on something that happens outside of work hours, and it’s often not wise to monitor your employees — they need a work-life balance, after all.
+Still, you should ensure everyone behaves appropriately, even when socializing outside work hours.

 It’s fine to let your hair down and be friends with your teammates, but it’s not an excuse to make unwanted comments or advances.
 Unfortunately, it’s all too common — but it shouldn’t be.